 Verify both programs requirement and eligibility.

 HOUSING REHABILITATION PROGRAM: provide decent, safe, sanitary, and affordable housing and bring houses up to code in addressing the roof, foundation, floors, siding, and the electrical and plumbing systems and to comply with Historic Preservation requirements.
-The country will inspect your home to determine if its feasible for repair and to obtain a cost estimate then see which of the 4 programs you are eligible.
+The country will inspect your home to determine if its feasible for repair and to obtain a cost estimate then see which of the 4 programs you are eligible for.

 CONDITIONAL DEFERRED PAYMENT LOAN (CDPL): This assistance is made to individuals who are the owner of their property and whose income falls within 50% Area Median Income guideline.
 The property owner is exempt from making monthly payments.
 The funds assigned to their home will be collected in full, at the time of transfer and/or sale of the property.